qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 If you are running Linux, SAGA binaries are not included with Processing, so you have to download and install the software yourself.
 Please check the SAGA website for more information.
-SAGA 2.1 is needed.

-In this case, there is no need to configure the path to the SAGA executable, and you will not see those folders.
+In this case, there is no need to configure the path to the SAGA executable, and you will not see those folder entries.
 Instead, you must make sure that SAGA is properly installed and its folder is added to the PATH environment variable.
 Just open a console and type ``saga_cmd`` to check that the system can find where the SAGA binaries are located.